The bottom line on fake reviews: They’re more trouble than they’re worth.

 Clickwrap Agreement Lawsuit filed in 2014

-But all that connects 37,000 feet in the air isn’t gold.
-According to at least two Gogo clients – Adam Berkson and Kerry Walsh – the company may be enrolling unwitting participants in an automatic monthly billing program.
-And even more unfortunately for Gogo, the pair’s claim may spawn a class action lawsuit.
+According to at least two Gogo clients – Adam Berkson and Kerry Walsh – the company may be enrolling unwitting participants in a monthly billing program; the pair’s claim may spawn a class action lawsuit.

-Berkson, Walsh and a handful of yet unnamed Gogo customers believe that the in-flight internet company is taking consumers for a fast ride.
+Berkson, Walsh, and a handful of yet unnamed Gogo customers believe the in-flight internet company is taking consumers for a ride.
 How?
-By tricking people into signing up for an automatic monthly service package as opposed to the one-time agreement most people think they’re getting.
+By tricking people into an automatic monthly service package as opposed to the one-time agreement most people think they’re buying.
 Plaintiffs insist that misleading graphics and an unclear terms of service all contributed to the deception.